Skip to main content

 Configure Notification Settings

-If Malicious behavior posture is set to Protect, a Send user alerts toggle will be available to enable or disable user notifications.
+If Malicious behavior posture is set to Protect, a Send user alerts toggle becomes available to enable or disable user notifications.

 You can click Expand preview to see a sample of the user notifications.